esa/pykep/paper/paper.md

 # Introduction

-`PyKEP 3` is the third iteration of the PyKEP library, which has been used by the [Advanced Concepts Team](https://www.esa.int/act) at the European Space Agency for over a decade.
+`PyKEP` is the latest iteration of the PyKEP library, which has been used by the [Advanced Concepts Team](https://www.esa.int/act) at the European Space Agency for over a decade.
 The library was originally developed to support the participation of non astrodynamics experts in the [Global Trajectory Optimization Competition](http://www.esa.int/gtoc) and has since grown into a generic tool for the preliminary analysis of interplanetary trajectory design problems.